aiven/devportal/docs/products/kafka/howto/connect-with-java.rst

 Pre-requisites
 ---------------
-Add a dependency for `kafka-clients` from your preferred artifact repository, for example `Maven <https://mvnrepository.com/artifact/org.apache.kafka>`_ into your Java project.
+Add a dependency for ``kafka-clients`` from your preferred artifact repository, for example `Maven repository <https://mvnrepository.com/>`_ into your Java project.

 Go to the *Overview* page of your Aiven for Apache Kafka service.